What, no tickets?

 With the exception of emergency and exit rows seat restrictions, guests could choose where they wish to sit.

 Note: Seat numbers were subsequently introduced, and Hot Seats were identified as part of our ancillary revenue initiatives.

-In order to keep costs low and offer low fares, we do not offer any frills such as complimentary drinks or meals or airport lounge services.
-Guests have the choice of making a purchase of a drink, snack, or hot meal on board.
+In order to keep costs low and offer low fares, we do not offer any frills such as complimentary drinks, meals, or airport lounge services.
+Guests had the choice of purchasing of a drink, snack, or hot meal on board.

 airasia’s high-frequency service ensures guests’ convenience is met.
 We practice a quick turnaround of 25-minutes, which is the fastest in the region, resulting in high aircraft utilisation, lower costs, and greater airline and staff productivity.

 Our low-cost philosophy is never at the expense of quality.
 By operating a faster turnaround time, there is improved aircraft utilisation and greater crew efficiency.
 These result in savings that are passed back to guests in the form of low fares.